andydlindsay/lectures/planning/holmesglen.md

 * We'll teach you how to understand every line of code that you write

 ### Computer Science
+* While most of the bootcamp is focused on hands-on learning, it's also important to understand the theory behind the practice
-* To get you ready for job interviews, we'll cover:
+* Plus, it will help you get ready for job interviews :)
+* We'll cover:
   * Computer science fundamentals
   * Whiteboard/technical interview practice and advice
   * And practice coding challenges (aka katas)

 ### Software Engineering Principles
-* Best practices for writing code
+* Solid understanding of how modern apps are built and best practices for writing code
 * Test Driven Development, write our tests before we write our code
 * Security: we'll show you the most common ways that websites get hacked and how to protect your site
 * Version control
+  * Retrace our steps if something goes wrong
+  * Attribute each line written to a particular person
+  * Remote storage of our code for safety and collaboration